Automated accessibility testing with jest and axe

 I will not do a full walk through of how to set everything up.
 You can read more about that on the libraries websites.
 You can also use Create React App and you will get everything set up for you.

-If you have started with Create React App you'll have React, Jest and React testing library already set up and you'll just need to install the jest-axe package:
+you'll have React, Jest and React testing library already set up and you'll just need to install the jest-axe

 npm install -D jest-axe